New session starts September 12. Register today.

 What should I wear to class?

 We have helmets available at the skate rental desk, but students may bring their own bicycle helmets.
 Knee and elbow pads without an outer plastic shell is recommended.
+Beginner level students should expect to be sitting and kneeling on the ice, and touching the ice.

 What is included with the group lessons?